haoling-m/stormdrop/README.md

 ## Reference
 #### `stormdrop()`
-This is the pseudo-randomization function that accepts the following argument.
+This is the pseudo-randomization function that accepts the 2 following arguments.

+`state` is an array with 4 32-bit unsigned integers initialized with any value.
+The first 32 bits and last 64 bits are suitable for additional pseudo-random bits.

-`entropy` is a 32-bit unsigned integer initialized with any value or the previous pseudo-random number result.
+`entropy` is a 32-bit unsigned integer initialized with any value and defined subsequently with the previous pseudo-random number result.

 The return value data type is `uint32_t`.